AikidoSec/firewall-node/docs/next.md

 1. Rate limiting by user ID is not supported because `setUser` is not supported due to the bundling process of Next.js.
 2. Same for blocking of specific users (requires `setUser`).
-3Attack detection only works for modules that are listed in the [`serverComponentsExternalPackages`](https://nextjs.org/docs/app/api-reference/next-config-js/serverComponentsExternalPackages).
+3. Attack detection only works for modules that are listed in the [`serverComponentsExternalPackages`](https://nextjs.org/docs/app/api-reference/next-config-js/serverComponentsExternalPackages).
 For example, `pg` is supported, but `mysql` is not.

 ## Blocking mode